The Costs of Hiring a Freelancer vs. In-House Employee

 Another cost consideration: In-house hiring costs vs. external help finding freelancers

-Beyond the ongoing costs associated with hiring an in-house employee, it’s essential to consider the upfront expense of bringing someone on board.
+Beyond the ongoing costs associated with hiring an in-house employee, you’ll need to consider the upfront expense of bringing someone on board.

 The in-house HR process entails slightly different costs in each industry, but the following expenses are common in most fields: